Department of Biology, University of Oxford: History

 In January 2021, the Oxford City Council approved the £200m construction of the Life and Mind Building, which will be the university's largest building project and house the Departments of Experimental Psychology and Biology.
 It will replace the Tinbergen Building on South Parks Road.
 The building will feature multiple laboratories, teaching and testing spaces providing research facilities for 800 students and 1200 researchers.
 Work started in 2021, with the building expected to open in 2025.

+Civilian Biological Weapon Usage

+On 28th September a known incident occurred of Oxford university using a synthetic illness as a biological weapon near Heathrow Airport as part of there non consensual human testing program.